Slimefun/Slimefun4/.github/CONTRIBUTING.md

 More or better Unit Tests are always good to have, so feel free to submit a Test and place it in our [src/test/java](https://github.com/Slimefun/Slimefun4/tree/master/src/test/java/io/github/thebusybiscuit/slimefun4/testing) directory

 We are using [Junit 5 - Jupiter](https://github.com/junit-team/junit5/) and [MockBukkit](https://github.com/seeseemelk/MockBukkit) as our testing environment.<br>
-Every new Unit Test should have a "DisplayName" annotation with a plain text description on what the Unit Test tests.
+Every new Unit Test should have a `@DisplayName` annotation with a plain text description on what the Unit Test tests.